Railway stations in Italian Somaliland

 All railway stations in Italian Somaliland were served by the Mogadishu–Villabruzzi Railway of 114 km.

 Railway stations

 Characteristics

-The Railway stations in Somalia, with the exception of the one of the capital Mogadiscio, were very simple and often were simple wood structures without passenger services.
+The railway stations in Somalia, with the exception of that of the capital Mogadiscio, were very simple and often were simple wood structures without passenger services.
 Some structures of the Mogadiscio station were dismantled by the British during World War II and sent to India.

 The railway of Somalia italiana connected the capital city Mogadishu with Afgooye, and subsequently—after 1929—with Villaggio Duca degli Abruzzi, typically called Villabruzzi (present-day Jowhar).
 The line in the early 1930s was served mainly by FIAT-TIBB diesel machines.
 The line and the stations were built by the Italians but were later dismantled by British troops during World War II.